Meat tenderizer in cooking is a term referring to something to make a tough cut of meat more tender to the bite.

 Some cooks recommend vinegar in braising liquids to tenderize meat.

-Meat tumblers have spikes inside them to tenderize the meat.
+Meat tumblers, typically used commercially, have spikes inside them to tenderize the meat.

 When pounding with a meat mallet, don’t pound in one spot so much that you create a hole in the meat.